 Helping you manage side effects after a transplant

 Recovery from stem cell transplantation can take several months.
-You’ll need support from multiple areas to help you manage side effects and maintain your quality of life.
+You may need support from multiple areas to help you manage side effects and maintain your quality of life.

-The following are examples of how your care team will support you during this time:
+The following are examples of how your care team is available to support you during this time:

-- Your nutritionist will develop a personalized meal plan to fortify your body after the transplant.
+- Your nutritionist may develop a personalized meal plan to fortify your body after the transplant.

-- Your naturopathic clinician will recommend natural therapies to help minimize side effects like peripheral neuropathy and fatigue.
+- Your naturopathic clinician may suggest natural therapies to help reduce side effects like peripheral neuropathy and fatigue.

-- Your pain management practitioner will use pain management methods to help control pain and alleviate discomfort.
+- Your pain management practitioner may use pain management methods to help control pain and alleviate discomfort.

-- Your mind-body therapist will provide counseling and stress management techniques to help you relax.
+- Your mind-body therapist may offer counseling and stress management techniques to help you relax.

-- Your rehabilitation therapist will create an individual exercise program to help you stay active and independent.
+- Your rehabilitation therapist may create an individual exercise program to help you stay active and independent.

-- Your spiritual counselor will help nurture your spiritual well-being.
+- Your spiritual counselor may help nurture your spiritual well-being.

 What is a stem cell transplant?